 Note that, when using email verification, authorization will expire after 7 days.
 After this period, the user will have to request a new access code and redo the two-step verification process.
 This will help prevent scenarios where, for example, an employee is no longer with an organization and is trying to gain access to proprietary assets.
 Using the dashboard, authorization can be extended on email accounts if desired.

 SAML (Security Assertion Markup Language) 2.0 based SSO options are available to help protect content.
 This can offer not just sign-on capabilities, but also identity management from third party sources.
-These can be configured as well with additional options such as the ability to logout just from IBM Cloud Video’s login process or logout from both IBM Cloud Video and the SSO of choice.
+These can be configured as well with additional options such as the ability to logout just from IBM Watson Media’s login process or logout from both IBM Watson Media and the SSO of choice.

 In addition, turnkey integrations are available from major identity providers that include OneLogin, Okta, Ping, Active Directory and LDAP.
 For example, OneLogin has an app called Ustream while Okta has an app called Ustream Align.
-These Ustream branded options work with IBM Cloud Video.
+These Ustream branded options work with IBM Watson Media.

 Launched in 2005, SAML based logins are older than OAuth 2.0 approaches.
 They were designed with desktop browsing in mind while OAuth 2.0 was designed with the idea of supporting mobiles as well.
 The particular point of friction here is limitations in the HTTP POST binding, although even this has workarounds for mobile solutions through using embedded web views.
-Defenders of both solutions are abundant and those who previously used a SAML based SSO can easily integrate it with IBM Cloud Video Streaming Manager for Enterprise rather than having to find another solution.
+Defenders of both solutions are abundant and those who previously used a SAML based SSO can easily integrate it with IBM’s enterprise video streaming offering rather than having to find another solution.

 3. Google SSO